Another U.S. carrier, AT&T has shut down its Email to Text service. Discover the alternatives.

 The second option is to switch to a hardware SMS gateway, such as SMSEagle.

 This is a physical device that you install locally.
-It uses a standard SIM card (like a mobile phone) to send and receive SMS messages directly through the mobile network; without relying on internet access, third party services and/or third-party servers to send text messages.
+It uses a standard SIM card (like a mobile phone) to send and receive SMS messages directly through the mobile network, without relying on internet access, third party services and/or third-party servers to send text messages.
+Hardware SMS gateways are ideal for critical communications, ensuring reliable, real-time messaging during emergencies or safety-related scenarios.
+Senders can manage messages from multiple devices or addresses, making it easier to communicate with customers and colleagues.
+If your emails contain photos or attachments, MMS gateways can be used to deliver these files along with your message

 Here’s how SMSEagle email to text works:

 You send an email to the device.
-It automatically converts that message into a text message and sends it out using the SIM card directly to the recipient’s phone, just like you’d send email to text via your phone.
+It automatically converts that message into an SMS text and sends it out using the SIM card directly to the recipient’s phone, just like you’d send email to text via your phone.
+Recipients can reply to the SMS text, and you receive replies directly in your email inbox, enabling seamless two-way communication.

 Because the SMSEagle is installed on-site and runs within your local network, all data stays under your control.
 Nothing is transmitted to external servers, and no messages are stored outside your organization.
 This makes it ideal for sectors with data protection policies, like public administration, law enforcement, healthcare and finance.